 Second Home – co-working office space in east London

-Second Home, sells itself as ‘the world’s most iconic space for entrepreneurs and creative businesses’.
-The former carpet factory just off Brick Lane in Shoreditch offers its members 2GB/s wireless broadband and state-of-the-art AV equipment.
+Second Home, sells itself as ‘the world’s most iconic space for entrepreneurs and creative businesses.
+The former carpet factory just off Brick Lane in Shoreditch offers its members 2GB/s of wireless broadband and state-of-the-art AV equipment.

 Switched On Media is a Sydney based digital agency, looking to grow in London.
 Andrew Burger, the company’s UK managing director has a roaming membership at Second Home.
 This gives him 24-hour access to the ‘first-come-first-served’ workspace and related services such as lockers and a postal sorting service.